shsanek/BFasm/README.md

 The built-in assembler does not support labels.
 For convenience, I link examples using `AsmBuilder`

-1. [Sieve of Eratosthenes](Sources/AsmBuilder/example/SieveOfEratosthenes.bfasm) - after running, you need to provide the last number to check as input
+1. [Sieve of Eratosthenes](Sources/AsmBuilder/example/SieveOfEratosthenes.bfasm) - after `run`, you need to provide the last number to check as input
+2. [BF interpellator](Sources/AsmBuilder/example/bfemu.bfasm) - after `run` should be followed by a brain fuck program with a `;`, then the data for the input.
+I have tested this program very loosely so it may not work correctly for some cases.

 ## Virtual Machine Command Description